ADD CONDITION

 What should I do if the patch is swallowed?

-If swallowed, get medical help or contact a Poison Control Center at 800-222-1222 immediately.
+If swallowed, seek medical help or contact a Poison Control Center immediately at 800-222-1222.

 How should I store this drug?